 Up until 2005, this market was called Silk Street and had the same location but was an outdoor market.
 Today, everything is covered by a roof and this market is probably the most visited by foreign tourists in Beijing.

-It has almost everything as tourists want to buy, Watches, bags, electronics, jerseys, t-shirts of brands all over the world.
-Would you like Rolex for 70euro, here you can find it!
-But be prepared that price starts at 400.
+It has almost everything tourists want to buy, Watches, bags, electronics, jerseys, and t-shirts from brands from all over the world.
+Would you like Rolex for 70 euros, here you can find it!
+But be prepared that the price starts at 400.
 You need to bargain very toughly.
 I will give you some good tips for the bargain at the end of the post.